original-picture/JUCE/README-fork.md

 - [ ] investigate and fix always on top related minimisation bugs on windows
 - [X] add recursive hide
   * create some abstraction over the hiding code and minimisation code probably
-- [ ] remove automatic skip taskbar code from macOS and linux implementations
+- [X] remove automatic skip taskbar code from macOS and linux implementations
+  * Note: child windows always skip the taskbar on macOS (I think)
 - [ ] make it illegal to minimise a child window that doesn't show on the taskbar
 - [ ] finish documentation
 - [ ] figure out if the interaction between hiding and minimising causes issues